Galli

-A gallus (pl. galli/gallae) was a eunuch priest of the Phrygian goddess Cybele (Magna Mater in Rome) and her consort Attis, whose worship was incorporated into the state religious practices of ancient Rome.
+A gallus (pl. galli) was a eunuch priest of the Phrygian goddess Cybele (Magna Mater in Rome) and her consort Attis, whose worship was incorporated into the state religious practices of ancient Rome.

 Origins

 Cybele's cult may have originated in Mesopotamia, arriving in Greece around 300 BCE.
 It originally kept its sacred symbol, a black meteorite, in a temple called the Megalesion in Pessinus in modern Turkey.

+In Phoenicia, the Galli were assigned male at birth religious devotees who adopted feminine clothing, appearance, and behavior, and performed ecstatic dances and rituals while carrying symbols of their goddess, Astarte, sometimes engaging in sexual acts as part of their religious practices, particularly at temples such as the one in Afqa.

 The earliest surviving references to the galli come from the Greek Anthology, a 10th-century compilation of earlier material, where several epigrams mention or clearly allude to their castrated state.

 Stephanus Byzantinus (6th century CE) said the name came from King Gallus, while Ovid (43 BC – 17 CE) said it derived from the Gallus River in Phrygia.
 The same word (gallus singular, galli plural) was used by the Romans to refer to Celts and to roosters, and the latter especially was a source of puns.
 Considering the Mesopotamian connection, and the similarities between Cybele and Inanna, a common etymology between the galli and the much earlier Sumerian priests of Inanna, known as the Gala, is plausible, but this is not as yet conclusive.